 A monitoring and control hub located in the ship’s winch room provides another vital layer of situational awareness.

 Located on deck, the ship’s winch is used throughout research cruises to lower heavy and often highly sensitive equipment/research technology overboard.
-With unpredictable weather conditions – potentially major ice hazards – and extreme wire tension to contend with, the winch operator needs to know what’s happening on deck at all times so that should an incident occur, the winch can be retracted or stopped to ensure personnel and equipment safety.
+With unpredictable weather conditions – potentially major ice hazards – and extreme wire tension to contend with, the winch operator needs to know what’s happening on deck at all times so that should an incident occur, the winch can be retracted or stopped to ensure the safety of personnel and equipment.
 Seven flat panel monitors and two camera control panels enable the operator to be fully informed and in control.

 “Whether it’s lowering trawl nets for fish stock and plankton analysis, or deploying eight-ton corers to obtain sea-bed sediment samples, in our work and the environment in which we operate, risk mitigation is paramount.
 There needs to be constant communication and full situational awareness between the captain, the crew, and the science teams conducting research.
 We needed a solution to facilitate that.”